Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: Challenges at the quantum layer

 Going beyond one and two-qubit interactions, control at scale requires careful management of crosstalk between closely spaced qubits.
-Research should be directed towards assessing the impact of manipulating target qubits on idle qubits (or even simultaneously addressed qubits) and determine compensation signals to minimise this effect.
-Benchmarking of the optimal gate-set in terms of fidelity, operation timescales and impact on deselected qubits must be undertaken.
+Research should be directed towards assessing how manipulating target qubits impacts idling qubits (or even simultaneously addressed qubits) and determine compensation signals to minimise this crosstalk.
+Benchmarking of the optimal gate-set in terms of fidelity, operation timescales and impact on idling qubits must be undertaken.